ElvinGarciaDev/File-Format-Conversion/README.md

-# 🚗 Automobile Speed/Distance Tracker
+# 🗂 File Format Conversion

 This project involves designing and creating a C++ program that will convert a “pipe-delimited” text file to a file in CSV format.
 (The vertical bar character, “|”, is often called a “pipe” character.
 For this reason, a text file with vertical bar delimiters is often called a “pipe-delimited” file.)